- A SCOUT IS TRUSTWORTHY, LOYAL, HELPFUL,

 Troop 77 - DeWitt MI.
 Chartered since 1933.

 The goal of the Troop 77 scouting program is to assist the development of responsible and respectful young people in the mid-Michigan area.
 They must be mindful of their role as a citizen of their community.
 The scouting program is a supervised, scout-run program.
 It is the role of the supporting adults to advise and guide Scouts, not to step in and do the work.
 Troop 77 welcomes and encourages adult involvement in the many facets of the Troop.
 See the CURRENT TROOP NEEDS page for information on how you or your Scout can help advance the goals and aspirations of Troop 77.

 DeWitt Troop 77 established this website in the fall of 2007 to share information regarding troop meetings, events, and campouts.
 A complete calendar can also be printed from the calendar page.

 Troop 77 Scouts meet the first three Wednesdays of each month during the school year.
 Troop Meetings take place at Gunnisonville United Methodist Church.
-The meetings start at 7:00 p.m. and ends at 8:30 p.m.
-Scouts should attend in their Class A uniform, complete with appropriate insignia, and neckerchief, with a t-shirt underneath and bring their Scout handbook, a writing utensil, and note paper.
+The meetings start at 7:00 p.m. and end at 8:30 p.m.
+Scouts should attend in their Class A uniform, complete with appropriate insignia and neckerchief, with a t-shirt underneath and bring their Scout handbook, a writing utensil, and note paper.

 Patrol Leaders Council (PLC) Meetings

 The Patrol Leaders Council (PLC) is made up of the Scout (youth) Leaders of Troop 77.
 They are responsible for planning troop meetings and activities.
 The Patrol Leaders Council (PLC) meets the 4th Wed of the month.

 Committee Meetings (Adult Meetings)